STARS-Design-Track-2023/rtl-blocks-stop-watch/README.md

 # Instructions
+1. Clone this github respository on your computer by typing 'git clone https://github.com/STARS-Design-Track-2023/rtl-blocks-stop_watch.git' in your terminal.

-1. Prepare an RTL diagram for your stop_watch module and have it approved by a TA.
+2. Prepare an RTL diagram for your stop_watch module and have it approved by a TA.
-2. Prepare a timing diagram using wavedrom that illustrates the operation of your stop watch module and have it approved by a TA.
+3. Prepare a timing diagram using wavedrom that illustrates the operation of your stop watch module and have it approved by a TA.
-3. implement your stop_watch module and other supporting modules you need in the top.sv file underneath the top module.
+4. implement your stop_watch module and other supporting modules you need in the top.sv file underneath the top module.
-4. To test your module, type the following command in your terminal:
+5. To test your module, type the following command in your terminal:
       - make verify

 This is going to pass your design through a testbench that will test whether your design meets the specifications.
 In the terminal, you should see the test cases as well as whether you passed them or not.